What Is Digital Marketing? An Easy Guide for Beginners

 Guides

-Instead of directly selling, content
+Instead of directly selling to people, content

 are more likely to buy from you later.